James May: Our Man in...

 James May: Our Man in... is a travel documentary television series hosted by James May and released via Amazon Prime Video.
 Each series follows May as he travels a country and undergoes various local activities.

 In the first series, titled James May: Our Man in Japan, May's travels are presented as a linear journey traveling from the north end of Japan, via Sapporo and Tokyo to the south island.
 Series two saw May touring Italy, titled James May: Our Man in Italy.
 The series takes him from Palermo in Sicily to the Dolomites.
 A third series titled James May: Our Man in India was ordered in February 2023, and released on 5 January 2024.
 In October 2024, May confirmed the series had been cancelled.

 Series overview

 The three series all follow a similar format - May starts at one end of the country, and over a period of weeks travels to the opposite end, experiencing the culture and idiosyncrasies of the different regions as he goes along.
-To aid him in his journey he is accompanied by a series of guides/translators, as well as the film crew and producer Tom, with whom he frequently breaks the fourth wall and are often tangentially involved in each episode.
+To aid him in his journey he is accompanied by a series of guides/translators, as well as the film crew (from series 2-3 usually cameraman Dan) and producer Tom, with whom he frequently breaks the fourth wall and are often tangentially involved in each episode.